 Paterson, NJ Child Custody Lawyers and False Accusations of Domestic Violence

 In the situation where a parent falsely accused another parent of domestic violence, that may also carry weight when determining child custody and parenting time.
 False accusations of such a serious magnitude are a form of parental alienation.
 This means that not only will the accused parent be affected by these harmful lies, but the child may also be unduly influenced into having negative feelings towards the innocent parent.

 Family Court judges will consider false accusations of any kind as a serious stain upon the accusing parent’s character and judgment.
 Ultimately, child custody hearings are meant to provide for the best interests of the children.
 If a parent is dishonest and/or vindictive enough to take such drastic measures, he or she may not be a mentally fit parent.
 Depending on the nature of the accusations and other relevant factors, the parent who falsely accused another parent of domestic abuse may have their child custody rights limited or even denied.

 Contact our Woodland Park Child Custody and Parenting Time Attorneys Today

-The family law attorneys of Del Sardo & Montanari understand that child custody proceedings involving a history of domestic violence in any manner can be exceedingly complex.
-Lean on the experience we have built through assisting clients in New Jersey towns including Clifton, Wayne, Paterson, Woodland Park, Little Falls, West Milford and all of Passaic County.
+The family law attorneys of The Montanari Law Group understand those child custody proceedings involving a history of domestic violence in any manner can be exceedingly complex.
+Lean on the experience we have built through assisting clients in New Jersey towns including Clifton, Wayne, Paterson, Woodland Park, Little Falls, West Milford, and all of Passaic County.
 Do not let legal grey areas prevent you from seeking the full child custody rights to which you are entitled.

-Contact us online or through our Woodland Park offices by calling (973) 233-4396 to speak with a member of our legal team in a free and confidential consultation.
+Contact us online or through our Little Falls offices by calling (973) 233-4396 to speak with a member of our legal team in a free and confidential consultation.
 We will be waiting to learn more about your child custody issues including domestic violence and to discuss what we can do to best serve your needs.